Asylum in UK

 – You wouldn’t be sent to another country where you could face harm.

-Asylum statistics in UK
+Asylum Statistics in UK

 Asylum applications